There are many things that we can do to take care of ourselves and reduce the risks associated with using drugs.

 Safer Smoking Tips

-- Fentanyl has poisoned the drug supply and deadly overdose is a real risk.
-Use fentanyl test strips to identify the presence of fentanyl in your drug supply.
+- Fentanyl, xylazine, benzodiazepine and medetomidine have been found in the drug supply and fatal overdose is a real risk.
+Use test strips to identify any presence.

 - Avoid overamping.
 Don’t mix your drug with other uppers or drugs like Viagra.